 More serious fitness fanatics could upgrade to the Fitbit Charge 2, or the Fitbit Alta HR.
 These devices boast a proper display and built-in coaching features, to help you really feel the burn.
 They can also monitor your heart rate, so you can track your recovery rate and resting rate over time to see if that exercise is helping out.

-Alternatively, if you want a tracker that can also replace your everyday watch, check out the Fitbit Ionic.
-This is Fitbit’s most premium device right now, serving up a gorgeous screen, full notifications support, third party apps, music streaming and more besides.
+Alternatively, if you want a tracker that can also replace your everyday watch, check out the Fitbit Ionic or the Fitbit Versa.
+These are Fitbit’s most premium device right now, serving up a gorgeous screen, full notifications support, third party apps, music streaming and more besides.
 Of course, it doesn’t come cheap either.

 Here’s how these trackers stack up in terms of features and abilities, so you can choose your perfect fitness companion.